andrew-codes/softwarecraftsman.github.com/source/_posts/2013-02-03-using-rake-in-net-projects.markdown

 end
 ```

-I also create a new namespace, `release`, and add tasks for preparing for the build's output.
+I also create a new namespace, `release`, and add tasks for preparing for the build&#8217;s output.

 ```ruby
 namespace :release do